emiraydin/ratelimiter/README.md

 To run these tests, install mocha globally with `npm install -g mocha`, then run `mocha` command after navigating to the root of the application.

-**Note:** All tests (9/9) should be passing; if there is a problem, it might be because of your processing power, i.e. the speed your computer sends each request to the rate limiter.
-Increasing `AVERAGE_TIMEOUT` constant in `test/index.js` should solve such problem, if it ever happens.

 ## Customizing the Application
 In a nutshell, you have to create new instances of `Limit` object for each of your rate limits and then pass these limits as a list to an instance of `RateLimiter` object along with a Redis client.
 Each class is explained in detail below.